rimorin/ministry-mapper/README.md

 - Initial migration work of the territory data.
 Territory servants will have to translate their current territory data into a json specific file to feed into the platform.
 - Internet dependency.
 Requires publishers to use their internet capable phones/tablets to use.
 System may not be applicable for countries where internet access is not readily available.
 - Slight learning curve.
 Elderly and non tech-savvy publishers may have to overcome the challenge of transiting from paper/pen to the use of a computing device to update territory records.
-A similar experience from the use hardcopy literatures to the use of JW Library app in the ministry.
 - Currently optimised for countries where territories are mostly apartments/flats.
 (Landed/House features can be included in future versions).

 ### Usage